Collagraph & Watercolor: Sing

-I have a pile of email requests from folks I met last month at the San Diego show, and blog-readers - for more images on the collograph process.
+I have a pile of email requests from folks I met last month at the San Diego show, and blog-readers - for more images on the collagraph process (If you're researching it online, it's also spelled collograph).
 You'll find additional work in process shots here and here.

 Cutting shapes for the plate; the color and pattern on the paper doesn't affect the print (unless the paper is textured), but I like looking at it.
 The grass and sky are from scrap book pads, and the tree was cut out of a print I made of one of my watercolors.
 The rest is construction paper.
 The base is a piece of matboard, coated with gloss medium & varnish first.